ryanwitteck/Animator/resources/README.md

 implementation of this view relies on parsing the command logs of the ICommands in the given IAnimation to produce the SVG visualization.

+#### Interactive
+Our interactive view is implemented in the class BasicInteractiveView.
+Our implementation creates an animated video of an animation model using swing.
+The visuals provided are identical to those provided by our visual view.
+In addition to the having all the functionality of the visual view, this interface also defines methods that can be used by our controller class to control the playback options of this view.
+Unlike our other views, this view will not automatically start playing when the renderAnimation method is called and will wait for a controller class to instruct it to start.

 ### Controller and IO

 In this project, the controller's role of parsing user input is filled by our Main class and the classes in the IO package.
 They are in charge of parsing user inputs and building a model and view according to the given input.

+There is no controller class for any view except for the interactive view, which is a new addition that was added in part three of this assignment.

 #### IO Package
 This package contains an interface TweenModelBuilder and two classes AnimationFileReader and